Meet the Trump-endorsed election denier looking to oust ‘a traitor’

 He makes addresses in person as well, at events that give him the chance to meet people and speak to them one-on-one.

-But it is at these regular Tuesday appearances, one senses, that the hardline, anti-abortion, America-first MAGA-chomping 59-year-old has most effectively distilled his message to voters.
+But it is at these regular Tuesday appearances, one senses, that the hardline, anti-abortion, America-first MAGA-chomping 61-year-old has most effectively distilled his message to voters.

 “Welcome to the show you guys.
 I appreciate you being here,” he says, in one recent stream, seeking to address the “disinformation” and old “smears” he claims are being leveled at him by opponents.